mesosphere/dcos-docs-site/pages/dkp/konvoy/2.0/quick-start/index.md

     konvoy2 get kubeconfig > ${CLUSTER_NAME}.conf
     ```

-1. List Nodes (it may take a couple of minutes for the Status to be `Ready` while `calico-node` pods are being deployed):
+1. List the Nodes with the command:

     ```sh
     kubectl --kubeconfig=${CLUSTER_NAME}.conf get nodes
     ```

+    <p class="message--note"><strong>NOTE: </strong>It may take a couple of minutes for the Status to move to `Ready` while `calico-node` pods are being deployed.</p>

-1. List Pods:
+1. List the Pods with the command:

     ```sh
     kubectl --kubeconfig=${CLUSTER_NAME}.conf get pods -A